 The District is governed by the Board of Supervisors ("Board") which is composed of five members.
 The Supervisors are elected on an at large basis by the owners of the property within the District.
 The Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-The Developers of the District include Florida Landmark Communities, Inc.; Palm Coast Forest, LLC; and Palm Coast Land, LLC (collectively the "Developer").
-At September 30, 2019, certain Board members are affiliated with Florida Landmark Communities, Inc.
+There are several major landowners and Developers that own land within the District.
+At September 30, 2022, certain Board members are affiliated with certain landowners and Developers (collectively, the "Developer").